tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

   ![Step 4b](Images/lex-step4b.png)

-* **Step 5:** Depending if you have created or not a chatbot before, click on the _Get Started_ or the _Create_ button, choose the _Custom bot_ option and fill-out the following, next click the `Create` button to continue:
+* **Step 5:** Depending if you have created or not a chatbot before, click on the _Get Started_ or the _Create_ button, choose the _Custom bot_ option and fill-out the following.

   * _Bot name:_ Share_Bill
   * _Output voice:_ Mathew
   * _Session timeout:_ 5 min
   * _Sentiment analysis:_ `No`
   * _COPPA:_ Select `No`

+  Explain to students, that late in 2019, Amazon Web Services added the "sentiment analysis" feature to Amazon Lex.
+This feature allows to score the sentiment of users' utterances using another service called [Amazon Comprehend](https://docs.aws.amazon.com/comprehend/latest/dg/what-is.html) that implies additional charges.
+We are not going to use this feature in Today's class, but slack out [the sentiment analysis documentation](https://docs.aws.amazon.com/lex/latest/dg/sentiment-analysis.html) to students for further research.

+  Once you configure the bot, click the `Create` button to continue:

   ![Step 5](Images/lex-step5.png)